Ex. Creating Synthetic Time-Lapse ERT Measurements#

 plt.tight_layout()

-plt.savefig(os.path.join(output_dir, "apparent_resistivity.tiff"), dpi=300)
+plt.savefig(os.path.join(figure_dir, "apparent_resistivity.tiff"), dpi=300)

-Time-Lapse Apparent Resistivity Response
+Time-Lapse Apparent Resistivity Response#

 The time-series analysis reveals the relationship between precipitation events and subsurface electrical response.
 The top panel shows daily precipitation over one year, while the bottom panel displays the corresponding apparent resistivity measurements for all electrode configurations.
 Notice how resistivity decreases (becomes more conductive) following major precipitation events, indicating increased water content in the subsurface.